 (warning – minor spoilers ahead)

-My favourite aspect of this series is comedic but solid action scenes.
+My favourite aspect of this series was the comedic action scenes.
 Eugenie did a great job portraying Angie Ni.
 She was believable as someone who grew up in a gang.
 On the other hand, Jasper Liu’s character Yi Hang felt flat.
 There wasn’t much depth to him; therefore, I couldn’t flow with his actions 100%.

 My rating for Triad Princess is 6.5/10.
 To get a better understanding of how I rate each movie or drama, click 👉🏼 Drama|Movie Rating Guide.
 All six episodes of this series are available on NETFLIX.